klutchell/dnscrypt-proxy-docker/README.md

 # note that the files must be readable by world, or owned by nobody:nogroup
 docker run -p 53:5053/udp -v /path/to/config:/config klutchell/dnscrypt-proxy
 ```

-Note that environment variables `DNSCRYPT_SERVER_NAMES` and `DNSCRYPT_LISTEN_ADDRESSES` have been depricated.
-Going forward it is recommended to provide an external configuration file as shown above.

 ## Author